moloch--/sliver-py/README.md

 This should only be necessary when changes are made to Sliver's protobuf.
 Running `scripts/protobufgen.py` will update `sliver-py` protobuf files.
 Ensure that the `.pyi` type hints are generated also.

 ### Running tests
-To run tests, you should have at least one beacon implant and one session implant connected to you Sliver instance.
+To run all tests, you should have at least one beacon implant and one session implant connected to you Sliver instance.
 Currently, it is ok to only have them running on a Linux system (implants running on your sliver server works fine).
 In the future, you may need to have a session implant on the type of operating system the test is for, particularly for Windows.

 Tests are implemented using [Ward](https://github.com/darrenburns/ward).
 The tests have been tagged so you can run all the tests or just the tests you need.
 Recommendation is to run all tests when making a major change.

+Test parameters you may want to change (e.g. listener ports) are in `fixtures.py`.

 - `ward` : All tests
-- `ward --tags client`: Client tests only
+- `ward --tags client`: Run all client tests - at least one beacon and one session (alive or dead) must be present on the server
-- `ward --tags interactive`: InteractiveObject tests
+- `ward --tags interactive`: Run interactive operation tests - requires an active session on the server

+Subsets of `client` tests:

+- `connect`: connect & get server version only
+- `server_info`: connect & get version, operator and jobs info
+- `listeners`: test listeners
+- `implant`: implant-related tests
+- `website`: website-related tests
+- `generate`: both implant & website tests
+- `beacon`: test beacon manipulation - requires at least one beacon on server (alive or dead)
+- `session`: test session manipulation - requires at least one session on server (alive or dead)

+Additional interactive operation tags (not included by default because they can crash the implant on some targets, sometimes):

+- `screenshot`: take a screenshot on the target system
+- `memdump`: take a memory dump of the target system
+- `interactive_full`: all `interactive` tests plus `screenshot` and `memdump`